 5. Ending your Interview

 It’s always appropriate to thank interviewers for their time and the opportunity.
 Make sure you note the name of the individual who interviews you.
 We will reach out within a couple of days after the interview to let you know of our decision.

 We suggest structuring your answers using the S.T.A.R. technique.
 These interview questions are typically phrased starting with: ” Tell me about a time…”, “Have you ever had to…”, and ” Why are you qualified for …”.

 This is a great way to structure a clear and thoughtful response.
-You may not use this for every question but it is helpful expecially if you are nervous.
-Not answering a question appropriately or taking a long time to do so will impact your interview.
-For more information on this topic please click this link.
+You may not use this for every question, but it is helpful, especially if you are nervous.
+Not answering a question appropriately or taking a long time to do so will affect your interview.
+For more information on this topic, please click this link.

 You can also find helpful information for preparing for an interview at the Career Services Website.